Artist Statement

 Born in 1991 in Saitama, Japan.
 Based in Tokyo.

-Floral forms often appear in her paintings, yet they do not represent specific botanical species.
-Instead, they emerge as what might be described as “flowers as waves of existence”: temporary manifestations of life’s vibrational energy.
-These forms sometimes arise intentionally, and at other times appear spontaneously through the rhythm of the body and the flow of sensation during the act of painting.
+The floral forms that emerge in her work do not depict specific botanical species.
+Instead, they appear as what she describes as “flowers as waves of existence” — traces in which the vibration of life momentarily takes form.
+At times these forms are intentionally guided; at other times they arise naturally through bodily movement and the flow of sensation during the act of painting.

 1991年、埼玉県生まれ。東京を拠点に活動。